appium/appium/README.md

 particular brand of automation.

-If you want to run Appium via an `npm install`, hack with or contribute to Appium, you will need [node.js and npm](http://nodejs.org) 4 or greater (use [nvm](https://github.com/creationix/nvm), [n](https://github.com/visionmedia/n), or `brew install node` to install Node.js.
+If you want to run Appium via an `npm install`, hack with or contribute to Appium, you will need [node.js and npm](http://nodejs.org) (use [nvm](https://github.com/creationix/nvm), [n](https://github.com/visionmedia/n), or `brew install node` to install Node.js.
 Make sure you have not installed Node or Appium with `sudo`, otherwise you'll run into problems).
-We recommend the latest stable version.
+We recommend the latest stable version, though Appium supports Node 6+.

 To verify that all of Appium's dependencies are met you can use `appium-doctor`.
 Install it with `npm install -g appium-doctor` (or run it